 The other thing I find interesting about exercise is that time is a construct.
 The only true clock that’s marking time is located in your chest.
 If you can eliminate your concerns and worries, sacrificing them to that particular rhythm, you’ll find the grit and discipline.
 These are not external traits.
 These are things all people have within them.
 These are the gears of survival.

 Where do you the willingness to work hard comes from in an individual, based on your experience as a PT?

-Whether you ‘agree’ or not, you can appreciate that it works for someone else.
-And this is probably one of the hallmarks of a good instructor; it’s someone who doesn’t rely on clichés.
+Whether you ‘agree’ or not, you can appreciate that a work of art, or an activity, works for someone else.
+And this is probably one of the hallmarks of a good instructor.

 A good instructor is someone who speaks in their own language, from their own perspective.
-Those things help you travel from yourself to them.
+Those things help you travel from your own headspace, or reality, to theirs.
 Your own curiosity is a great driver.

 The wrong attitudes people have to exercise… Where do they mentally slip up?